 Armistead G. Russell - (Chair)

-Armistead Russell is the Howard T. Tellepsen Chair and Regents Professor of Civil and Environmental Engineering at Georgia Tech, where his research is aimed at better understanding the dynamics of air pollutants at urban and regional scales and assessing their impacts on health and the environment to develop approaches to design strategies to effectively improve air quality.
+Professor Armistead (Ted) Russell is the Howard T. Tellepsen Chair and Regents’ Professor of Civil and Environmental Engineering at Georgia Tech, where his research is aimed at better understanding the dynamics of air pollutants at urban and regional scales and assessing their impacts on health and the environment to develop approaches to design strategies to effectively improve air quality.
+He and his group have conducted air quality modeling, field experiments and data analysis across scales, including policy oriented studies in the Southeastern and Texas regions.
+His work has led to the development and application of source impact approaches for both ozone and particulate matter.
 He earned his M.S. and Ph.D. degrees in Mechanical Engineering at the California Institute of Technology, conducting his research at Caltech’s Environmental Quality Laboratory.
 His B.S. is from Washington State University.
-Dr. Russell was a member of EPA’s Clean Air Science Advisory Committee (CASAC) and a member of the National Academies’ Board on Environmental Studies and Toxicology, and he continues to serve on associated committees.
-He chaired the CASAC NOx-SOx, Secondary NAAQS review panel, the Ambient Air Monitoring Methods Subcommittee, and the Council on Clean Air Compliance Analysis’ Air Quality Modeling Subcommittee, and was on the Health Effects Institute’s Report Review Committee.
+Dr. Russell was a member of EPA’s Clean Air Science Advisory Committee (CASAC) and a member of the National Research Council’s Board on Environmental Studies and Toxicology.
+He currently serves on the Health Effects Institute’s Energy Committee and previously served on its Report Review Committee.
+He chaired the CASAC NOx-SOx, Secondary NAAQS review panel, the Ambient Air Monitoring Methods Subcommittee and the Council on Clean Air Compliance Analysis’ Air Quality Modeling Subcommittee.
+He was an Associate Editor of the journal Environmental Science and Technology and co-directed the Southeastern Center for Air Pollution and Epidemiology (SCAPE), which included studies around the Gulf of Mexico.
+He currently co-directs the NSF-funded Integrated Urban Infrastructure Solutions for Environmentally Sustainable, Healthy, and Livable Cities network.

 Kiran Bhaganagar is an Associate Professor, Program Director, and Chair of the Graduate Studies Committee in the Department of Mechanical Engineering at the University of Texas, San Antonio.
 In the past 15 years Bhaganagar established herself as an expert in the area of turbulent simulations and computational fluid dynamics.
 Bhaganagar has developed an expertise in the interdisciplinary areas of computational fluid dynamics, atmospheric and environmental flows, sensing technology, aerial drones and chemical gases.
 In 2017, Dr. Bhaganagar received the American Physics Society Women Physicist Award.
 She received her Ph.
 D. in Mechanical Engineering from Cornell University in 2001.